 Curio Stablecoin hybrid system

 We are building one of the first hybrid Aragon DAO system with Curio Stablecoin, Ethereum 2.0 staking and Polkadot parachains.
 Special bridges for swaps will be developed for holders of CUR and CURV tokens.
 All CURV token holders will have staking incentives: staking rewards and a bonus program.
-Rewards will be in Curio Stablecoins and reserved shares of future security tokens.
+Rewards will be in Curio Governance Token (CGT) and reserved shares of future wrapped security tokens.